 BigCommerce is among the big four software on the market which powers more than 150,399 websites in 65 countries.
-Meanwhile, Commercetools has not yet been a familiar name in the eCommerce world.
-Nonetheless, the software is built-in with many great features that retailers should once look into and consider for their online stores.
-In today’s article, we would like to conduct a comparison between these two platforms to give merchants a sense of what similarities and differences they have.
+Meanwhile, Commercetools is not yet been a familiar name in the eCommerce world.
+Nonetheless, the software is built-in with many great features that retailers should look into and consider for their online stores.
+In today’s article, we would like to compare these two platforms Commercetools vs BigCommerce to give merchants a sense of their similarities and differences.

 Commercetools vs BigCommerce: Overall Description

 Commercetools was established in 2006 with its headquarters in Munich, Germany.
-It optimizes the website architecture to improve profitability by reducing considerably the development time and meeting new customer demands.
+It optimizes the website architecture to improve profitability by considerably reducing development time and meeting new customer demands.
 Commercetools is the perfect starting point for customized microservices.

 Offering a variety of advanced attributes, Commercetools is the platform chosen by plenty of famous brands, such as Audi, Ulta, EXPRESS, or Tiffany & Co.

 BigCommerce was established in 2009 with its headquarters in Austin, Texas.
 Ever since then, BigCommerce has successfully built its reputation in offering advanced features for online stores including customer grouping and segmentation, search engine optimization, and web hosting.
 This platform is a SaaS (Software as a Service) based with up to 700 employees.